 Northern Ireland SAS committee

-The Northern Ireland SAS committee represents specialist, staff grade, associate specialist and specialty doctors working in Northern Ireland, and handles issues including contracts, the SAS charter and SAS career, development and training.
+The Northern Ireland SAS committee represents specialists, associate specialists and specialty doctors working in Northern Ireland, and handles issues including pay, negotiation, contracts, SAS charter and SAS career, development and training amongst other issues.

 Location: Northern Ireland